Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Oregon State Stats and Trends

-- This season, the Beavers have one ATS win in two games as an underdog of 7 points or more.
+- The Beavers have covered the spread once this year when underdogs by 7 points or more (in two chances).

-- Oregon State's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Oregon State's games this season have hit the over on five of 11 set point totals (45.5%).

-- Oregon State is 6-2 against the spread and 6-2 overall in games when it records more than 24 points.
+- When Oregon State scores more than 24 points, it is 6-2 against the spread and 6-2 overall.

-- When Oregon State totals more than 369.4 yards, the team is 5-3 against the spread and 5-3 overall.
+- When Oregon State picks up over 369.4 yards, the team is 5-3 against the spread and 5-3 overall.

-- The Beavers have turned the ball over 15 times, four fewer times than the Ducks have forced turnovers (19).
+- This season the Beavers have 15 turnovers, four fewer than the Ducks have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.